tmhglnd/mercury/docs/02-instrument.md

 ## chord

-Turn the chord output (polyphonic) on for a midi instrument.
+Turn the chord output (polyphony) on for a midi instrument.
 This allows you to use 2-dimensional lists where the 2nd dimension is used to generate chords.

 **arguments**